Eugene Johnson (politician): Career

-Mayoral career
+Mayoral career: 2021–2022

 In the local government elections held on 1 November 2021, no party obtained a majority of seats on the Nelson Mandela Bay city council.
 The ANC and DA both won 48 seats.
 Johnson was announced as the ANC's mayoral candidate for Nelson Mandela Bay on 21 November 2021.
 At the council meeting the next day, Johnson was elected as mayor with the help of a bloc consisting of small parties such as the Northern Alliance, the United Democratic Movement, the Defenders of the People, the African Independent Movement, GOOD, the Pan Africanist Congress of Azania and the Patriotic Alliance.
 She received 60 out of 119 votes, while incumbent mayor Nqaba Bhanga from the Democratic Alliance received only 59 votes.
 Shortly after her election, Johnson appointed her mayoral committee.
 She led a minority coalition government in the municipality.

 On 21 September 2022, Johnson was ousted as mayor through a motion of no confidence.
 62 councillors voted in support of the motion, while 58 voted against the motion.
 She was succeeded by the DA's Retief Odendaal.

+Speaker of Council: 2023

+Following Gary van Niekerk's election as mayor of the metro on 26 May 2023, Johnson was voted in to replace him as council speaker.